ry-gr/Coilgun-Adding-Machine/README.md

 # Coilgun-Adding-Machine
-THis is an adding machine, created with coilguns, capacitor banks, and disposable charging camera circuitry.
+This is an adding machine, created with coilguns, capacitor banks, and disposable charging camera circuitry.
 It is completely over the top, but why not have fun with it?
 This project was inspired by Matthias Wandel's adding machine, that was an incredible inspiration and resource.
 The gates are directly inspired by his own, just slightly scaled down.
 [Original Video](https://youtu.be/GcDshWmhF4A?si=AagFJ8iIVUzHyiSO)
 [Blog post detailing its creation](https://woodgears.ca/marbleadd/more.html)